How does the Schroth method work?

 In 1995 the clinic was sold to the Asklepios Company, a health care provider in Germany, and the clinic was renamed to “Asklepios Katharina Schroth Klinik”.
 Later, that year, Christa retired.
 She died 20 years later in March of 2015.

-Christa’s son, Hans Rudolf Weiss, joined the “Asklepios Katharina Schroth Klinik as the medical director and stayed until 2008 when he left the clinic to develop his own treatment program, known as Best Practice that is primarily focused on bracing with some supportive exercises different from the original Schroth method.
+Christa’s son, Hans Rudolf Weiss, joined the “Asklepios Katharina Schroth Klinik as the medical director and stayed until 2008 when he left the clinic to develop his own treatment program, known as Best Practice that is primarily focused on bracing with some supportive exercises that are different from the original Schroth method.

 The further development of the Schroth method was carried out mainly by the head of the physical therapy department at the time Axel Hennes and Udo Roevenich.